Published: 21 May 2020

 Every day scheduling of short and quick meetings as stand up calls is taken up to review the tasks status within the agile process

-The agile process places upfront the product owner to be updated with daily, and weekly reports on project status which makes the process transparent
+The agile methodology process places upfront the product owner to be updated with daily, and weekly reports on project status which makes the process transparent

 The agile development methodology emphasizes and practices four basic principles of agile manifesto which have been given below: